gsklee/json-interoperable-comments-accord/README.md

 JSON is a “lightweight data interchange format”<sup>[[1]](http://www.json.org/)</sup> designed to “facilitate structured data interchange between all programming languages”<sup>[[2]](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf)</sup>.
 The format has enjoyed a great success in fulfilling that vision, receiving widespread adoption; however, such popularity has also led to an unwitting predicament.

+In order to guarantee data interoperability - a fundamental requirement for a data interchange format - comments are not allowed in JSON <sup>[[3]](https://plus.google.com/+DouglasCrockfordEsq/posts/RK8qyGVaGSr)</sup>.